Board of Directors

 As a highly-decorated professional developer, curriculum director, math coach/specialist and classroom teacher, Kimberly brings nearly 30 years of experience to the K-12 education field.
 Kim’s passion for impacting great mathematics teaching and learning emerges in her work with teachers and their leaders in her roles as Co-founder and CEO of KP Mathematics and as the Director of Curriculum and Assessment for the Buckeye Elementary school District.
 In the past decade, Kim achieved National Board Certification in Early Adolescence Mathematics, received the Presidential Award for Excellence in Mathematics and Science Teaching, and was named Alumna of the Year at Grand Canyon University.
 Kim serves on numerous curriculum and assessment committees throughout Arizona and the U.S.

 Nicole began her service as the Membership Chair of the Arizona Association of Teachers of Mathematics (AATM) in 2007.
 She also has Co-Chaired the Fall Conference for the past couple years in addition to managing AATM’s social media sites.
 Nicole is currently teaching at Santan Jr High School in Chandler.
-In her free time, she enjoys hanging out with her husband and two kids!
+In her free time, she enjoys hanging out with her two kids!